-HOW GETTING THINGS DONE CAN INADVERTENTLY PREVENT YOU FROM LEADING
+HOW GETTING THINGS DONE CAN PREVENT YOU FROM LEADING

-All the project lists and action lists involved in most productivity approaches (such as David Allen's GTD method) tend to put your focus on your own individual contribution.
+The project lists and action lists involved in most productivity approaches (such as David Allen's GTD method) tend to put our focus on our own individual contribution.

-When looking at your next actions, for example, it's easy to assume that "I better do these things."
-Since it's often easier and quicker to do these things ourselves (at first), we end up settling into an individual contributor model when we should be thinking more broadly about our team and the culture of the entire organization.
+When looking at our next actions, for example, it's easy to assume we need to do them ourselves.
+While that's often easier and quicker (at first), we end up settling into an individual contributor model when we should be thinking more broadly about our team and the culture of the entire organization.

-And this is especially the case if you work for an organization that might be perennially shortstaffed, like a non-profit or a ministry.
+This is especially true if you work for an organization that is perennially short staffed, like a non-profit or a ministry.

-This is exactly what happened to me.
-At one time I was leading three departments in an organization: I was managing the church and conference bookstores, launching a nationwide radio program, and leading the web department.
+I experienced this exact scenario.
+At one time, I was leading three departments in an organization.
+I was managing the church and conference bookstores, launching a nationwide radio program, and leading the web department.
 This was a lot to manage at once, and I was frequently pulling all-nighters.

-The biggest reason for these long hours and all-nighters (aside from the fact that I really enjoyed what we were doing) is that I was doing a lot of work myself.
-I had a team of a few people in each area but didn't have nearly the number of people I needed.
+The biggest reason for these long hours and all-nighters (aside from the fact that I really enjoyed what we were doing) was that I was doing a lot of work myself.
+I had small teams in each department but didn't have nearly the number of people I needed.
 So I filled this gap by doing a lot of the work right along with my team.
-I even put up a line of slat wall for shelving in our bookstore by myself.
-As anyone who has put up slat wall knows, this is a job for at least two or three people-doing it by yourself is ridiculous!
+I even put up a line of slatwall for shelving in our bookstore by myself.
+As anyone who has put up slatwall knows this is a job for at least two or three people-doing it by yourself is ridiculous!

-Now, leaders should sometimes, frequently even, work alongside his or her team.
+Now, leaders should sometimes or even frequently work alongside their teams.
 But this shouldn't be the main thing the leader does.
 A leader needs to be setting direction, looking out ahead, and aligning people.

 I don't want to be too dogmatic here-in a very real sense, due to the small number of people I had to work with, I had no other choice.
-But the size of my team wasn't the only reason for all these hours I was putting it.
+But the size of my team wasn't the only reason for all those hours I was putting in.
 The other reason is that I simply thought that this is what it meant to do my work.
-I knew that leading my teams was important, but no one had ever told me that in order to do this well, you have to stop doing so much of the work yourself.
+I knew that leading my teams was important.
+That being said, no one had ever told me that in order to lead well, you have to stop doing so much of the work yourself.

-Utilizing Allen's Getting Things Done approach only contributed to this.
-It's certainly not the fault of GTD, but my natural reaction to seeing 100 next actions and 50 projects is to think of them as actions I must do, rather than things to delegate.
+My personal productivity tools only contributed to this.
+It's certainly not the fault of those tools, but my natural reaction to seeing 100 next actions and 50 projects is to think of them as actions I must do, rather than things to delegate.
 If we aren't aware of this danger, we're much more likely to fall into this trap.